mmann1123/pyGIS/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the PyGIS - Open Source Geospatial Programming & Remote Sensing project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that the PyGIS - Open Source Spatial Programming & Remote Sensing project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.